10 Tricks to Amp Up Your Favorite Abs Exercises

 To do it: Start sitting on a sturdy chair or stool with your knees pressed together and hands outside of your hips.
 Brace your abs in tight and press down with your arms to lift your hips and hover above the seat of the chair.
 Keep your shoulders down and focus on lifting your knees with your abs, not your legs.
 Hold for up to 30 seconds.
 Work up to 3 sets of 30-second holds.

-Once you've mastered the chair hold, try this advanced abs snail.
+Once you've mastered the chair hold,

 Instead of: Bicycle CrunchesTry: Crossover Sweeps